 Research Interests: Social interaction, language, deliberation, decision making, social networks, theory, secrecy & deception.

-Areas of Study: Research Methods, Social Networks, Social Psychology, Theory, Work, Economy and Organization
+Subfields: Research Methods, Social Networks, Social Psychology, Theory, Work, Economy and Organization